Do you fall asleep immediately after lying in bed at night, or do thoughts and worries occupy your mind and do not let you sleep?

 1. Go to bed at a reasonable hour, not too early and not too late.
 Go to bed before you feel exhausted and too tired.

-3. Next, for about one minute, let thoughts flow freely in your mind.
+3. If you have not fallen asleep yet, the next step would be to watch your thoughts.
+Just let thoughts flow freely in your mind while watching them dispassionately.
 Watch these thoughts, as they come and go, without trying to follow them, analyze them, or pay them special attention.

-4. Tell yourself that if some of these thoughts are important and require your attention, you will think about them tomorrow.
+Tell yourself that if some of these thoughts are important and require your attention, you will think about them tomorrow, not now.

-5. Have a pencil and paper by your bed, and if one of the thoughts is too persistent, write it down so that you can remember to think about it the next day.
+Have a pencil and paper by your bed, and if one of the thoughts is too insistent and does not leave you, write it down so that you can remember to think about it the next day.

 Your attention gives fuel to your thoughts.
 If you ignore them, you deprive them of your energy and they get weak and disappear.
-Don’t worry if you fail at first.
+Don’t worry if you fail to ignore your thoughts over and again.
 Keep on trying, and the situation will improve.

-9. There is another thing that you can do, and that is to practice meditation every day.
-After practicing meditation for some time, it will affect your sleep in a good way.
+7. There is another thing that you can do, and that is to practice meditation every day.
+After practicing meditation for some time, it will start affecting your sleep in a good way.
+As your mind becomes quieter, due to the meditation, there would be ewer thoughts and worries to disrupt your sleep.

 As a by-product of meditation, your mind will get accustomed to being relaxed and at peace, and when you go to sleep, it will be much easier to ignore persistent and disturbing thoughts.
 In fact, you might fall asleep immediately upon switching off the light.